Figure out your needs

 Researching Home Values

-There are several places that you can get statistical information by city or area or region.
+There are several places where you can get statistical information by city or area or region.
 The Minneapolis Area Association of REALTORS is one such place.
 Look on the home page.
 10k Market Research also provides much information.